wp-plugins/ose-firewall/readme.txt

 == Description ==

 = MOST POWERFUL WORDPRESS SECURITY PLUGIN =
-Centrora Security is a new plugin that modified from OSE Firewall Security.
+Centrora Security is a new plugin that's modified from OSE Firewall Security.
 A WordPress Firewall Security to protect your WordPress Sites from attacks and hacking.
 The built-in Malware and Security Scanner helps you identify any security risks, malicious codes, spam, virus, SQL injection, and security vulnerabilities.

-= New features in v4.3: =
+= New features in v4.6: =
-* Enhancement: Improved Backend User Interface
+* New: Added OEM Partner Support
-* Enhancement: Re-designed Virus Scanning Engine, virus scanner is now 20x faster
+* New: Added Backup to Cloud Storage
-* New: Added Google Authenticator (2 step authentication) function
+* Enhancement: Improved Frontend User Interface
-* New: Added MainWP Support
+* Enhancement: Improved Scan Report
-* New: Added Daily Automatic Virus Scanning
+* Enhancement: Improved Virus Scanner - Scan Specific Folders

 = Customer Support =
 If you need help in using Centrora Security™ plugin, save time by starting your support request online and we'll connect you to a security analyst or even the senior security consultant.  <a href = "http://www.centrora.com/support-center/">Click here for help.</a>